lucasgcb/SphinxTest/docs/_pages/numpydocstrings.rst

 Solution
 --------

-Google defined a non-gross docstring format that everyone accepts and Sphinx recognizes.
+Numpy Project and Google defined a non-gross docstring formats that everyone accepts and Sphinx recognizes.

-* Sphinx needs an addon called "Napoleon" to interpret it.
+* Sphinx needs an addon called "Napoleon" to interpret them.
 * It is not a problem.
 This is defined in the doc's conf.py.

 `Numpy docstrings Example <https://sphinxcontrib-napoleon.readthedocs.io/en/latest/example_numpy.html>`_